 More than just a safe place to stay, our shelters provide a stable, supportive environment in which victims and their families can begin to rebuild their lives.
 Services offered at the shelters include:

-- Crisis Line: Family Service of the Piedmont operates a 24-hour crisis line for victims of domestic violence, sexual assault, rape, or other violent crime.
+- Crisis Line: Family Service of the Piedmont operates a 24-hour crisis line for victims of domestic violence, sexual assault, rape or other violent crimes.

-- Counseling Services: Each resident of our shelter is offered the opportunity to meet with a therapist to provide individual counseling and/or group therapy.
+- Counseling Services: Each resident of our shelter is offered the opportunity to meet with a therapist to provide individual counseling or group therapy.
 Child play-therapy groups and parenting classes are also available.

-- Continuation of Care: When a person prepares to leave the shelter, the staff can assist them in locating housing, securing donated furniture, and preparing for life on their own.
+- Continuation of Care: When a person prepares to leave the shelter, staff can help them find housing and donated furniture, and prepare for life on their own.
 Once a family leaves the shelter, they are welcome to return to Family Service for continued individual or group counseling.